open-resources/physics_bank/content/public/018.Electrostatics/Electric Flux/A cube and a sphere/A cube and a sphere.md

     blank: true
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: A cube and a sphere
+        title: A cube and a sphere
+      part1:
+        ans1:
-    params_part1_ans1_value: The sphere has greater electric flux passing through it.
+          value: The sphere has greater electric flux passing through it.
+        ans2:
-    params_part1_ans2_value: The cube has greater electric flux passing through it.
+          value: The cube has greater electric flux passing through it.
+        ans3:
-    params_part1_ans3_value: The same electric flux passes through each surface.
+          value: The same electric flux passes through each surface.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1